How to Retrieve Deleted Text Messages on an iPhone

 Ask someone to forward deleted text messages

 There is one more way to get those texts back.
 “If there is a specific message you need or a thread of messages, get in contact with the person you sent them to/shared text exchanges with,” Downes says.
 “They can either forward the essential message to you or, if there are a lot, download them and send them over as a batch.”
-While we’re at it, here is how to forward a text message.
+(FYI, here is how to forward a text message.)

 While we’re on the subject, you might want to go through your messages and delete unnecessary ones.
 And if you get any of these texts, delete them immediately.